AAAAAAidan/Cloud-Build-Demo/README.md

 # Cloud Build Demo

-Test Spring Boot project used to set up a simple web application using Google Cloud Build.
-Note that cloudbuild.yaml is not yet working.
+Small Spring Boot project used to build a simple web application using Google Cloud Build.
+Demonstrates the use Maven and Dockerfile repackaging Java's library files with Google Cloud NIO in the build process.